rockefellaa/dub/packages/ui/README.md

 # `@dub/ui`

-`@dub/ui` is a library of React components that are used across mylx.co's web applications.
+`@dub/ui` is a library of React components that are used across dub.co's web applications.

 ## Installation